aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 # Next exercise

-Now that you have added support for Timecards (simple) and Employees (complex) we need to repeat the process for the four remaining record types.
+Now that you have added support for Timecards (simple) and Employees (complex) you need to repeat the process for the four remaining record types.

 Move onto the next exercise:
 [Adding a searchable encryption configuration](../exercise-4).